-The A&R LTIP also increases the number of Common Shares reserved and available for issuance thereunder, thus allowing us to continue to provide share-based compensation to our employees, consultants and directors, which is a vital element of our compensation program.
+The ability to grant share-based compensation is critical for meeting the Company's compensation objectives and for enabling the Company to attract and retain highly-qualified employees, consultants and directors.
+The proposed adoption of the A&R LTIP to increase the number of Common Shares reserved and available for issuance under the LTIP, if approved, will allow us to continue to provide share-based compensation to our employees, consultants and directors, which is a vital element of our compensation program.

-For additional information regarding share-based awards previously granted, please see Note 16 to our consolidated financial statements on Form 10-K for the year ended December 31, 2022 and the table included in this Proposal No. 3 below, entitled "Securities Authorized for Issuance Under Equity Compensation Plans."
-As of April 10, 2023, there were 98,750,453 of our Common Shares outstanding.
-The closing price per Common Share on the Nasdaq as of April 10, 2023 was U.S. \$0.43.
+For additional information regarding share-based awards previously granted, please see Note 16 to our consolidated financial statements on Form 10-K for the year ended December 31, 2023 and the table included in this Proposal No. 3 below, entitled "Securities Authorized for Issuance Under Equity Compensation Plans."
+As of March 20, 2024, there were 191,456,899 of our Common Shares outstanding.
+The closing price per Common Share on the TSX as of March 20, 2024 was CAD \$0.75.

-The proposed A&R LTIP is included as Appendix A to this proxy statement.
-If our shareholders approve this proposal, we intend to file, pursuant to the Securities Act of 1933, as amended, a registration statement on Form S-8 to register the additional Common Shares available for delivery under the A&R LTIP.
+If our shareholders approve this proposal, we intend to file, pursuant to the Securities Act of 1933, as amended, a registration statement on Form S-8 to register the additional Common Shares available for issuance under the A&R LTIP.